nbeaver/mimetype-menagerie/readme.rst

 Goals
 -----

-At least one valid, representative file for every mimetype.
+At least one valid, representative file for every mimetype, because examples are useful and file extensions are unreliable.

 --------
 Criteria